Shirley E. Coen

 Born in Jacksonville, FL in 1950, Shirley carried the warmth and resilience of her Southern roots with her throughout her life.
 As a young girl, she moved to Delaware, where she would go on to build a life centered around family, hard work, and compassion for others.
 Shirley dedicated much of her career as manager of IT-Network and Systems Services at the University of Delaware — a role she took great pride in and found deep fulfillment through.

-She was preceded in death by her beloved daughter, Alisha Coen, who passed away two years before her — a loss Shirley carried with immense strength and grace — and her parents Daniel and Clara (Strickland) Bessent.
+She was preceded in death by her beloved daughter, Alisha Coen, who passed away two years before her — a loss Shirley carried with immense strength and grace.
+Her parents, Daniel and Clara (Strickland) Bessent, and her brother Kevin Bessent also preceded her.

 Shirley lived her life with a vibrant spirit, often expressing herself through bright colors, warm gatherings, and countless small acts of care.
 Her favorite times were spent surrounded by family, especially during the holidays, when she would go out of her way to make every celebration unforgettable with decorations, food, and thoughtful gestures.